 Sensory vs Motor Response- Early on in my case it was found that many of my symptoms were largely "sensory" [as opposed to motor] but all the same VERY real and debilitating to me.
 Sensory nerves reach the brain and motor nerves the muscle.
 The fasciculations are clearly visible in say the calf and appear like muscle bubbling / boiling-water or wave-like-twitching: You can feel and clearly see the muscles bubbling (often with a painful twitch) but there is also an (invisible) "wave" and/or "vibration" / buzzing sensation (in the individual muscles and even throughout your body).
 Doctors say I do not have an ataxic gait but I feel I wobble like a drunk!
 I struggle to stand for fear of toppling-over but to an outside observer appear quite steady and normal.
 Apparently sensory symptoms are ONLY felt by me and seemingly cannot be visibly observed by others (and only discovered with appropriate nerve conduction studies).
-Even though my CIDP is very sensory-dominant, it does seem that in 2015 my sensory response is progressing into motor response over time - and in march 2015 this was detected in nerve conduction tests.
+Even though my CIDP is very sensory-dominant, it does seem that in 2015 my sensory response is "progressing" into more motor response over time.
 My strength loss is not yet serious but my intermittent stumbling (caused by sudden loss-of-control and perhaps temporary muscle weakness) is always a threat.
 Importantly, my strength loss has not been observable to me - I can still "run" a slow 10k and measurements on my arms show about a 15% loss in strength by 2018 compared to early 2015.